 Our Suggestions

 If you’re a smaller group, we’ve got you covered with these suggestions of our tried-and-true favorite spots in and out of town.
 Or contact Food Chick Tours to discuss a custom private tour.
-We love creating wonderful experiences that become happy memories of this incredible area.
+We love creating experiences that become happy memories of this incredible area.

-Favorite San Antonio Things To Do
+Favorite San Antonio things to do:

 Mark Twain included San Antonio in his list of four unique cities in the U.S. (New Orleans, San Antonio, Boston, and San Francisco).
 Discover why today’s San Antonio remains unique.

-- You remember the Alamo, right?
+You remember the Alamo, right?
 Locals will suggest you see the other missions first, all UNESCO World Heritage Sites.
-Mission San Jose is “the queen of the missions” and shouldn’t be missed.
-The missions are part of the National Parks system so they’re free and offer guided tours.
-Check the Alamo website about timed admission.
+As part of the National Parks system, all missions are free to visit and offer guided tours.
+Check the Alamo website about timed admissions.

 - The famed Riverwalk (built by the WPA in 1939) is lined with restaurants, bars and greenery.
-We love dinner at Biga on the Banks.
+Enjoy a fun, informative boat ride and float through the beauty of it all.

-- Don’t miss the outstanding San Antonio Botanical Gardens, with its acres of wild and curated gardens and artscapes.
-A mile or so away is the Japanese Tea Garden at Brackenridge Park.
-Both venues have cafes to fill in your hunger gaps.
+- A mile or so away is the Japanese Tea Garden at Brackenridge Park.

 - The McNay Art Museum was once a private estate and now features works of art from across the centuries and into the present.